• About Me

 What will I do?
 A few weeks ago I wrote that God had invited me to see people as He sees them.
 This is true but not the entire truth.
 I and every believer in Jesus, have relationship to the Father because we are in Jesus Christ and His Spirit lives in us (See Ephesians 2:18, John 14:6).
 John 14:23 says, “…if a man love me, he will keep my words and my Father will love him and we will come unto him, and make our abode with him” (KJV).
 Jesus is my Lord and Saviour, His is the name above all other names, and He had the preeminence in all things; yet I cannot have a relationship with Him without also having one with The Father.
 God cannot be separated and wherever and however I meet Jesus, so also do I meet The Father.

 I find I don’t have to be afraid of Him.
-I find He is not wrothing and frothing (to borrow from Joyce Meyer!) and is only restrained from tossing me into hell by the bloody horrific death of His son.
+I find He is not wrothing and frothing (to borrow from Joyce Meyer!) and neither is He only restrained from tossing me into hell by the bloody horrific death of His son.
 No, I find I can trust Jesus words when He says He and The Father are one (John 10:30).
 I believe that God was in Christ reconciling the world to Himself (2 Corinthians 5:19).
 I find The Father is safe.
 I believe that He so loved the world that He gave.

 What is harder to believe is that all of that love, all that He is, is for me.
 I still feel as if I have to be doing something.
 I can’t exist just to be the beloved of God, I have to do something.
 I have to bear fruit, I have to go into all the world, I have to-I have to….I hear His voice saying, “My dear child, you are always with me, all that I have is yours.”
 I realize then I’ve been working for Him and not having a relationship with Him.
 I remember I cannot bear fruit on my own but only as I abide in Jesus and His life flows through me.
 Relationship.
 I remember my works are worth nothing unless they are the works prepared for me before the world began.
 I only know what that is within relationship.
 I remember that I can do good works, give all my money, even offer up my body and none of it means a thing if I don’t have love: the agape love that God is.
 I only know that love and have it for myself if I have relationship with The Father.